tambetm/simple_dqn/README.md

 [![Breakout](http://img.youtube.com/vi/KkIf0Ok5GCE/default.jpg)](https://youtu.be/KkIf0Ok5GCE)
 [![Pong](http://img.youtube.com/vi/0ZlgrQS3krg/default.jpg)](https://youtu.be/0ZlgrQS3krg)

-Restriction from Neon is, that it currently works only on Maxwell architecture GPU-s.
-Hopefully this [will change](https://github.com/NervanaSystems/neon/issues/80).
-You can still simulate playing from pretrained models using just CPU, see the example below.

 ## Installation

 Currently only instructions for Ubuntu are provided.
 For OS X refer to [ALE](https://github.com/mgbellemare/Arcade-Learning-Environment/blob/master/doc/manual/manual.pdf) and [Neon](http://neon.nervanasys.com/docs/latest/user_guide.html#installation) documentation.